-When CC-SG integration is enabled, the Navigator is optimized to show your Favorite Access items, and CC-SG Targets.
-The CC-SG Targets section includes nodes that the user is authorized to view, including KVM, Serial SSH, VNC, RDP, and ESXi interfaces.
+When CC-SG integration is enabled, the Navigator is optimized to show your Favorite Access items and CC-SG Targets.
+The CC-SG Targets section includes nodes that the user is authorized to view, including KVM, Serial, SSH, VNC, RDP, Web and ESXi interfaces.
 Ports of KVM and Serial switches that are configured locally on the Dominion User Station do not appear when you are logged in with a CC-SG user account.

 Your nodes and interfaces are detected automatically.
 Each supported interface that is detected serves as an access method for the target.
 VMW Viewer interfaces are imported as ESXi access points.
-Web Browser interfaces from CC-SG are not imported.
 Only nodes already created on CC-SG are visible in Dominion User Station, and you cannot add, edit or delete nodes in Dominion User Station.